I mentioned in a “note to self” post back in 2021 that I was looking forward to the publication of Emily Herring’s biography of Henri Bergson

 Her writing style is a major attraction.
 Here in one sentence describing Bergson’s experience of the run-up to the first world war: “Even for those more attuned to recent developments in international relations, the threat of war had not felt real until the news broke that it was.”
 Neat turn of phrase.

 “Bergson is back” and deservedly so on the subtle reading of his ideas on integration of the recurring philosophical division between the explicit / objective / classical and the intuitive / implicit / romantic.
 Biography is an excellent medium to get to grips with human ideas.
 Herring will deserve our future gratitude, if her efforts are taken up by enough new readers in our troubled and confusing present.
-Highly recommended as a biography of what were interesting times, whether you’re interested in Bergson or philosophy or not.
+Highly recommended as a biography in what were interesting times, whether you’re specifically interested in Bergson or philosophy generally, or not.

 Herring spoke about her work and about Bergson at Collected Books in Durham last Monday 4th Nov.